deep-scan/ai_inspector_guide/docs/index.md

 # Deep-scan User Manual
-Thank you for being a proud owner of Deep-scan&reg; AI Inspector!
+This user manual is for the AI Inspector module of Deep-scan&reg;

 ## Introduction